DigiCert: History

-In 2018, DigiCert acquired QuoVadis, a trust service provider (TSP) headquartered in Switzerland offering qualified digital certificates, PKI services, and PrimoSign electronic signature software.
+In 2018, DigiCert acquired QuoVadis, a trust service provider headquartered in Switzerland offering qualified digital certificates, PKI services, and PrimoSign electronic signature software.
 Qualified digital certificates from QuoVadis (now backed by DigiCert) comply with eIDAS, a set of EU standards for electronic transactions requiring legal proof of authentication.
-The EU Payment Services Directive mandated that banks and other financial institutions operating in Europe begin using qualified digital certificates by Jun.
-2019.
+The company operates as a Qualified Trust Service Provider in Belgium, the Netherlands, and Switzerland.
 According to DigiCert, "the QuoVadis acquisition aligns with the company's vision of providing globally dispersed and robust PKI-based solutions with local support."

 In 2019, the company announced a new R&D division called DigiCert Labs.
 DigiCert Labs will collaborate with other enterprise labs – including Microsoft Research, Utimaco, ISARA, and Gemalto – and make grants to universities for the study of topics related to authentication, data integrity, encryption and identity.
 Initial research projects will focus on post-quantum cryptography and machine learning.
 In 2019, DigiCert also launched a post-quantum computing tool kit.

 In 2019, Clearlake Capital Group, L.P., a leading private investment firm, and TA Associates, an existing investor, reached an agreement to make a strategic growth investment in DigiCert.
 As part of the transaction, Clearlake, and TA Associates become equal partners in the company.

 In January 2022, DigiCert acquired IoT security company Mocana.
 In June 2022, the company acquired DNS Made Easy, a DNS services provider.

-On October 19, 2022, DigiCert named Dr. Amit Sinha as CEO and board member.
-Amit had previously led technology and innovation at the cloud security company Zscaler the previous 12 years.
+In October 2022, DigiCert named Dr. Amit Sinha as CEO and board member.
+Amit had previously led technology and innovation at the cloud-security company Zscaler the previous 12 years.

-Industry involvement

-DigiCert is involved in industry and regulatory groups and projects, such as: